Andrea Cola: Karting

-He began racing in 2009, when he was 10 years-old, practicing on karting.
+Cola began racing in 2009, when he was ten years-old, practicing on karting.
 After gaining experience in the Italian Championship Regione Lazio in the 60 cc category in 2009 and 2010, he took part in the Italian Championship Regione Lazio 125 cc category junior in 2011 and 2012.
-In the 2012 championship he ranked second.
+In the 2012 championship, he ranked second.

 Single-seater racing

-In June 2016 Andrea had his debut on F. Abarth in the F2 Italian Trophy with Monolite Racing (in the middle of the championship) at the Misano World Circuit getting the first place of his class in both races.
+In June 2016, Cola had his debut on F. Abarth in the F2 Italian Trophy with Monolite Racing (in the middle of the championship) at the Misano World Circuit getting the first place of his class in both races.
 He ranked second in the final standings of his class.